Customize Consent Preferences

 ACL Tear Surgery

 The Anterior Cruciate Ligament (ACL) is one of the main ligaments connecting the femur to the tibia.
 It runs diagonal to the center of the knee, and its main function is to keep the tibia from sliding in front of the femur.
 It also serves to provide stability to the knee.
-Injuries, including tears to the ACL, often occur when playing sports such as soccer, football, tennis, etc. The frequent and sudden stopping involved in such sports can strain the ligament and cause it to tear.
+ACL Injuries, including tears, often occur when playing sports such as soccer, football, tennis, etc. The frequent and sudden stopping involved in such sports can strain the ligament and cause it to tear.

 ACL TEAR SURGERY Q&A